-Lindy Fishburne is the Executive Director at Breakout Labs and the Managing Director at Breakout Ventures.
-She serves as a Board Observer at CytoVale.
+Lindy Fishburne is the Managing Director at Breakout Ventures and the Executive Director at Breakout Labs.
+She serves as a Board Observer at Cytovale.

 Dr. Steven Opal is a Professor of Medicine at Brown University and Chief of the Division of Infectious Diseases at Memorial Hospital of Rhode Island.
 He is an internationally recognized key opinion leader in the sepsis field and has led numerous worldwide multi-center clinical studies in this space.

 Dr. Hollis O'Neal is a Pulmonary and Critical Care physician and an Assistant Professor at the LSU Health Sciences Center in Baton Rouge.
 He is the Medical Director of Research at Our Lady of the Lake Hosptial, and closely collaborates with the Cytovale team.